TPei/observable/README.md

 # observable [![Build Status](https://travis-ci.org/TPei/observable.svg?branch=master)](https://travis-ci.org/TPei/observable)
 Simple implementation of the Observer pattern in Crystal.
 It is loosely based on the [Observable](http://ruby-doc.org/stdlib-2.0.0/libdoc/observer/rdoc/Observable.html) module from Ruby :)

+The observer pattern is used to avoid tightly coupling objects that stand in a one-to-many relationship.
+It allows you to notify dependents about changes that happened to your object, without having hard-coded dependencies :)

 ## Installation

 Add to your shard.yml